cottascience/cottascience.github.io/_pages/about.md

 ### About

 Hi!
-I'm a Postdoc Fellow at the [Vector Institute](https://vectorinstitute.ai/).
-I received my PhD degree in Computer Science at Purdue University, where I was advised by Prof. [Bruno Ribeiro](https://www.cs.purdue.edu/homes/ribeirob/).
-Before that ---in a distant and happy land--- I was a B.Sc. student (also in CS) at UFMG, Brazil.
-During my time as a B.Sc. student I worked with distributed algorithms (UFMG) and Quantum Computing Theory (University of Calgary).
+I'm a postdoc fellow at the [Vector Institute](https://vectorinstitute.ai/), where I'm hosted by [Chris J. Maddison](https://www.cs.toronto.edu/~cmaddis/).
+I received my PhD degree in computer science at Purdue University, where I was advised by [Bruno Ribeiro](https://www.cs.purdue.edu/homes/ribeirob/).
+Before that ---in a distant and happy land--- I was a BSc student (also in CS) at UFMG, Brazil.
+During my time as an undergrad I worked with distributed algorithms (at UFMG) and Quantum Computing Theory (at University of Calgary).

 ### Research